-Tillerson Denies He Wants to Quit, Doesn’t Appear to Be Doing Much Leading
+Tillerson Denies He Wants to Quit, But Doesn’t Appear to Be Doing Much Leading

-It’s hard to recall any Cabinet official who’s been less enthusiastic about their position than Secretary of State Rex Tillerson.
-He’s admitted that his wife had to talk him into taking the job, and when his office made the odd announcement late last month that he was “taking a little time off” many took that as a sign that he was on the verge of quitting.
+It’s hard to recall any cabinet official who’s been less enthusiastic about their position than Secretary of State Rex Tillerson.
+He’s admitted that his wife had to talk him into taking the job, and when his office made the odd announcement late last month that he was “taking a little time off,” many took that as a sign that he was on the verge of quitting.
 CNN reported that while Tillerson had planned to stay on at least through the end of the year, President Trump’s public attacks on Attorney General Jeff Sessions might have changed things:

 But two sources who spoke to CNN on condition of anonymity over the weekend said they would not be surprised if there was a “Rexit” from Foggy Bottom sooner that that.